carlosbrando/rails_book-2.2/fr/04_ActionPack/14_warn_cache_misses.markdown

 file into /Users/user/project/app/views or add the folder to your view path list`

-This option is disabled by default.
+Cette option est désactivée par défaut.